INTRODUCING OUR CARING AND DEDICATED STAFF

 I have expertise in providing treatment services for various emotional/behavioral health and substance abuse concerns using CBT model of treatment for the past 10 years.
 Cognitive-Behavioral treatment leads to success in therapy by identifying and changing negative thoughts, beliefs, and/or situations that could be resulting in negative consequences in your life.

 I am a Licensed Professional Clinical Counselor (LPCC-S), a state-certified supervisor for Licensed Professional Counselor Associates, an Adjunct Professor at Lindsey Wilson College's School of Professional Counseling, a Masters Addiction Counselor (MAC), and a state-certified substance abuse Clinical Services Supervisor, Assessor, and DUI-Instructor.

 I earned my Ph.D. in Counseling Leadership Education and Supervision from University of Cumberlands in 2018 and I am member of the UCumberland's Student Advisory Committee.
 I am a active member of the Kentucky Association of Mental Health Professionals, the Kentucky Counseling Association, and the American Counseling Association.

 Robbi J. Barber, M.Ed., LPCA- Behavioral Health/Substance Abuse-Clinician & Prime for Life Instructor

-Life can be an amazing journey; and sometimes it seems unkind.
-Let us help you bring new life to your journey by seeing life through a different lens.
-A new lens (therapy) that allows you to no longer walk your journey in darkness but as you apply the light (therapy) your path becomes illuminated!
+Hello!
+Life can be an amazing journey and sometimes it seems unkind.
+Let me help you bring new life to your journey by seeing life through a different lens.
+Therapy can provide a clear perspective that allows you to no longer walk your journey in darkness but as you apply the light on your path becomes illuminated!
+I will work with you in order to assist you with identifying your treatment goals in order to assist you with addressing the treatment concerns in your life that are resulting in life stressors that you may be experiencing.
+I develop therapeutic partnerships with my clients to empower them to reach their treatment goals.

-I am a Licensed Professional Counselor who works part-time at New Life Counseling Services!
-I earned my BA and Master Degrees in Counseling & Human Development from Lindsey Wilson College.
+I am a Licensed Professional Counseling Associate who earned a masters degree in Counseling & Human Development from Lindsey Wilson College.
 I am currently seeking my EdD from the University of the Cumberlands in Counseling, Supervision and Leadership.
-I also instruct the DUI 20-Hour Education Program.